raimohanska/nulzzzblog/2013_02_02_Chicken_Egg_Bacon.md

 Assuming you've read the previous log posts and done some Bacon.js coding, you'd hack most of the app together in a couple of hours, save for the tough part.
-The tough part is the dynamic view, say TodoListView, which lists the Todos that match the current filter (All/Active/Completed).
+The tough part is the dynamic view, say `TodoListView`, which lists the `Todos` that match the current filter (All/Active/Completed).
 In fact, the only tough part of the view is that the view also allows you to edit and delete the tasks.